terrywbrady/UsingAppScript/PITCHME.md

 ### How can Google App Script be Used?
 - Accessible as a standalone Google Script project on Google Drive
+- Embedded in a Google Document, a Google Sheet, a Google Form, or a Google Site
+- Packaged for the Chrome Store as an Add-On

+#VSLIDE
+Accessible as a standalone Google Script project on Google Drive
 - Runnable on demand from the script editor
 - Deployable as a web service
 - Schedulable as a trigger (time-driven)

+#VSLIDE
-- Embedded in a Google Document, a Google Sheet, a Google Form, or a Google Site
+Embedded in a Google Document, a Google Sheet, a Google Form, or a Google Site
 - Runnable from a custom menu item
 - Triggered by a user event (on Edit/on Open action)
 - Available as a spreadsheet formula
 - All of the standalone script options are also available for embedded scripts

+#VSLIDE
-- Packaged for the Chrome Store as an Add-On
+Packaged for the Chrome Store as an Add-On
 - Offered for Sale to the Public
 - Offered for Free to the Public
 - Offered for Free to your Apps Domain
 - Offered Privately by URL

 #HSLIDE
 ### Why Use Google Apps Script?
 - It is available where your users already are
   - No need to introduce another login
   - Sharable using existing Google Drive sharing options
   - Configuratable Authorization
+  - User must authorize the permissions granted to the script
+- Sometimes a Document or a Spreadsheet provides the correct level of complexity to solve a problem

+#VSLIDE
+Configuratable Authorization Options
 - Script can run as the user running the script
 - Script can run as the author of the script
 - Script can be authorized to access personal Google Services (Mail, Calendar, Drive)
-  - User must authorize the permissions granted to the script
-- Sometimes a Document or a Spreadsheet provides the correct level of complexity to solve a problem

 #HSLIDE
 ### Complete App Examples